Skip to table of contents

 Findings that can actually be acted on

 Findings are only useful if they can be acted on.
-Effective reporting translates technical and learning design findings into a prioritized remediation roadmap — distinguishing quick wins from longer-term structural changes, and connecting recommendations to real governance, workflow, and procurement contexts.
+Effective reporting translates technical and learning design findings into a prioritised remediation roadmap — distinguishing quick wins from longer-term structural changes, and connecting recommendations to real governance, workflow, and procurement contexts.

 Reports should serve multiple audiences with different needs.
 Technical teams need specific, reproducible guidance.
 Learning designers need design principles and concrete alternatives.
 Leadership needs strategic framing, risk context, and understanding of what systemic changes are required.
 A single report that attempts to serve all three audiences typically serves none of them well.